 The treble is crisp and precise.
 A rise at 8kHz adds snap and clarity to the overall sound while another peak at 11kHz delivers more air.
 It’s fairly lively and treble-heads will appreciate the extra lift here.
 Overall, the treble is quite upfront and I found some cymbals and electric guitars quite fatiguing.

-The extension is good and although it’s not always harsh, it might too lively for treble-sensitive people.
+The extension is good and although it’s not always harsh, it might be too lively for treble-sensitive people.
 It could use a touch of extra warmth here for added accuracy.
 However, the benefit is a treble that is revealing and provides abundant details.

 ME80’s stage is slightly larger than average, a result of it’s controlled bass and enhanced upper midrange/treble.
 Imaging is good, aided by the treble definition and precision.
 The neutral note size in the midrange further boosts the cleanliness of the stage although there’s still traces of warmth from the bass.